Hamilton cycles in random geometric graphs: Higher dimensions

-This shows that the component is bad which is a contradiction. \end{proof} Corollaries~\ref{c:far} and~\ref{c:cutoff} hold exactly as before.
-Lemma~\ref{l:connected-boundary} also holds, we just need to replace Lemma~\ref{l:1-boundary} by the following higher dimensional analogue.
-Note that, even in higher dimensions we say two squares are diagonally connected if their centres have distance $\sqrt{2}$. \begin{lemma} Suppose that $E$ is any subset of $\widehat G_1$ with $E$ and $E^c$ connected.
-Then $\partial_1 E$ is diagonally connected: in particular, it is connected in $\widehat G$. \end{lemma} \begin{proof} Let $I$ be a (diagonally connected) component of $\partial_1 E$.
+Corollaries~\ref{c:far},~\ref{c:cutoff} and~\ref{c:local-sea} hold exactly as before.
+Lemma~\ref{l:connected-boundary} also holds, we just need to replace Lemma~\ref{l:1-boundary} by the following higher-dimensional analogue.
+Note that, even in higher dimensions we say two squares are diagonally connected if their centers have distance $\sqrt{2}$. \begin{lemma} Suppose that $E$ is any subset of $\widehat G_1$ with $E$ and $E^c$ connected.
+Then $\partial_1 E$ is diagonally connected: in particular, it is connected in~$\widehat G$. \end{lemma} \begin{remark*} Again the final conclusion of connectivity in $\widehat G$ is an easy consequence of unicoherence, this time of the hypercube. \end{remark*} \begin{pf} Let $I$ be a (diagonally connected) component of $\partial_1 E$.
 We aim to show the $I=\partial_1E$ and, thus, that $\partial_1 E$ is diagonally connected. \begin{claim*} Suppose that $C$ is any circuit in $\widehat G_1$.
-Then the number of edges of $C$ with one end in $E$ and the other end in $I$ is even. \end{claim*} \begin{proof}[Proof of claim]

-We say that a circuit is contractible to a single point using the following operations.
+Then the number of edges of $C$ with one end in $E$ and the other end in $I$ is even. \end{claim*} \begin{pf} We say that a circuit is contractible to a single point using the following operations.
 First, we can remove an out and back edge.
-Secondly, we can do the following two dimensional move.
+Second, we can do the following two-dimensional move.
 Suppose that two consecutive edges of the circuit form two sides of a square; then we can replace them by the other two sides of the square keeping the rest of the circuit the same.
 For example, we can replace $(x,y+1,\vec z)\to(x+1,y+1, \vec z)\to(x+1,y,\vec z)$ in the circuit by $(x,y+1,\vec z)\to(x,y,\vec z)\to(x+1,y,\vec z)$.

 Next we show that $C$ is contractible.
-Let $w(C)$ denote the weight of the circuit: that is the sum of all the coordinates of all the vertices in $C$.
-We show that, if $C$ is non-trivial, we can apply one of the above operations and reduce $w$.
-Indeed, let $v$ be a vertex on $C$ with maximal coordinate sum, and suppose that $v_-$ and $v_+$ are the vertices before and after $v$ on the circuit.
+Let $w(C)$ denote the weight of the circuit: that is, the sum of all the coordinates of all the vertices in $C$.
+We show that, if $C$ is nontrivial, we can apply one of the above operations and reduce $w$.
+Indeed,\vadjust{\goodbreak} let $v$ be a vertex on $C$ with maximal coordinate sum, and suppose that $v_-$ and $v_+$ are the vertices before and after $v$ on the circuit.
 If $v_-=v_+$ then we can apply the first operation removing $v$ and $v_+$ from the circuit which obviously reduces $w$.
-If not, then both $v_-$ and $v_+$ have strictly smaller coordinate sums than $v$ and we can apply the second operation reducing $w$ by two.
+If not, then both $v_-$ and $v_+$ have strictly smaller coordinate sums than $v$, and we can apply the second operation reducing $w$ by two.
 We repeat the above until we reach the trivial circuit.